Forbidden City Jade Guide

 • Crowds: Quieter than central axis

-• Best for: Art and craft-curious visitors; Travellers willing to add the Treasure Gallery
+• Best for: Art and craft-curious visitors; Travelers adding Treasure Gallery to a Forbidden City day

 Jade highlights